Some Examples of Privacy-preserving Publication and Sharing of COVID-19 Pandemic Data: Introduction

-As the world continues to cope with the COVID-19 pandemic and some regions are on track of slowly and cautiously going back to the pre-pandemic life, the impact brought by the pandemic is here to stay for a very long time.
-A huge amount of data of various types have been collected during the pandemic, the analysis and interpretation of which has been indispensable for government, health authorities, and experts in various fields to understand disease severity and identify risk factors, to monitor and forecast the spread of COVID, to evaluate the impacts of the pandemic on public health, the capacity of healthcare systems, economics and employment, education, mental health, and to plan and implement strategies to mitigate the negative impacts.
-As the COVID-19 slow downs and will eventually be under control, the collected data will continue to serve as rich sources for further studying of the disease and understanding of its impacts on societies.
+A huge amount of data of various types have been collected during the COVID-19 pandemic, the analysis and interpretation of which has been indispensable to health authorities and experts to gain understanding of the disease, to identify risk factors, to monitor and forecast the spread of the disease, to evaluate the impacts of the pandemic on different aspects of our society, and to implement strategies that mitigates negative impacts.
+As the pandemic shifts to an endemic state, the collected data will continue to serve as rich sources for further research on the disease and its impacts so to prepare us for future pandemics.

-On the other hand, na\"{i}ve release and sharing of the information can be associated with serious privacy concerns, especially considering the fact a huge amount and a great variety of data were collected very quickly in a short period of time to deal with the global health crisis and the data privacy and ethics regulations were lagging behind at least in the initial stage of the pandemic.
-Many types of data collected during the pandemic are known to be associated with high privacy risk, such as disease status, medical history, insurance status, location history, close contacts, employment/income status.
-A balance must be found between individual privacy protection and sharing the data for research use.
+Na\"{i}ve release and sharing of the pandemic data can be associated with serious privacy concerns, especially considering that a huge amount and a great variety of data were collected quickly in a short period of time and the data privacy and ethics regulations were lagging behind at least in the initial stage of the pandemic.
+Many types of collected data are known to be associated with high privacy risk, such as disease status, medical history, locations, close contacts, employment/income status, etc. Balance must be found between individual privacy protection and sharing the data for research use.

-Fortunately, this is not an unsolvable problem though further research is needed to ensure the solutions are practically feasible and software and tools will need to be developed to facilitate practical applications.
-This is because many research questions revolve around extracting population-level aggregate information and understanding patterns rather than focusing on individual-level information; the latter is often the goal of privacy attacks.
-In other words, if a privacy-preserving data release mechanism can maintain accurate and useful aggregate information while guaranteeing individual-level privacy, it may make an effective approach for pandemic data sharing.
-In this work, we examine three specific types of data collected during the pandemic and develop and apply privacy-preserving approaches for publishing or sharing each data type.
-We hope this work sheds light on sharing COVID-19 data and helps promote and encourage more data sharing to assist us to better understand the disease and its current and future impact on societies, among others.
+Fortunately, this is not an unsolvable problem as many research questions of interest, the answers to which lie within the pandemic data, revolve around learning population-level and aggregate information rather than focusing on individual-level information which is often the goal of privacy attacks.
+If a privacy-preserving data release procedure can maintain accurate and useful aggregate information while guaranteeing individual-level privacy, it would make a potentially effective approach for data sharing.